~a 1 (i·)a verb, intransitive

 2 – hence s.o. travel by plane

 Ai-ava iu ñe vakaboro?
-Did you fly with a plane?
+Did you fly (in the sky) in a plane?

 ave ave noun